Background

 Drained tank, cleaned agitation and recirculation pumps – Minor to Negligible Improvement

-When I came back to the machine, I noticed that although the troubleshooting LEDs on the machine showed the control unit was not powering the heater relay, temperature continued to climb.
-Coming from the car background, tapping around with the rubber back of a screwdriver didn’t help.
 Turns out SSR stands for Solid State Relay, something I realized pretty late, embarassingly late.
+SSRs tend to fail closed as they’re semiconductor devices, and it confirmed and explained my initial assumption of a stuck relay.
 The awesome engineers at Noritsu had the foresight of including redundant relays on the board, or rather, populating relay footprints for heater circuits not used in this machine model.
 I’m sure the V100 or the V5Billion use these relays, but I’m lucky mine doesn’t because these exact P/Ns are looooooong discontinued.
 In my panic before realizing there were spares I did find a suitable drop-in replacement.
-Here’s the link in case you’re not so lucky to have a relay cache on your board.
-I would like the record to show that I called it early on.
+I crossreferenced the info on the part itself, the pin pitch from the board and the specs from the service manual.
+Part number is D2W203F-11 and below are some links to find a replacement in case you’re not so lucky to have extras:

 Cutter Jams